James Patterson to headline 7th Annual STEAM Luncheon

 On Feb.
-20, he will be Palm Beach State College’s keynote speaker for the 2019 STEAM Luncheon.
+20, he will be Palm Beach State College’s keynote speaker for the 2019 STEAM Luncheon presented by Bank of America.
 The 7th annual event, themed “A Conversation with James Patterson: Transforming Lives through Literacy” and chaired by South Florida businesswoman and philanthropist Yvonne Boice, takes place at 11:30 a.m. at the Kravis Center for the Performing Arts’ Cohen Pavilion in West Palm Beach.

 On the heels of a career in advertising, where he contributed to the iconic commercial jingle “I’m a Toys-R-Us Kid,” Patterson found success with his first novel, “The Thomas Berryman Number,” only after 31 publishers passed on the author’s literary debut that would earn him the Edgar Award for Best First Novel.
 Since then, nearly 400 million James Patterson books have made their way into the hands of readers worldwide, a testament to the early determination of a master craftsman whose name today is synonymous with modern literature.